ptzenov/flprj/README.md

 ********

 This program models the state and location of an hypothetical object in a 3D space.
-The object can be instruction to move, either in a line, arc or a helix.
+The object can be instructed to move, either in a line, arc or a helix.

 ********
 Details:
 ********

 This program continuously calculates the position, state of motion, movement and trajectory.
-Calculations will be based on trapezoidal trajectory profiles.

 The program operated by passing it instructions and queries.
 These are simple strings which are designed to require minimal parsing.

 The calculation is run continuously, but iteratively.
 Each iteration is based on time, referred to as the "time base".
 Between each iteration, the program can respond to instructions.
 For example, changing to a new velocity or requesting a specific state variable.

 As new values are programmed the behaviour of the objects motion must change.

 Parameters will be given to this "solver" which define needed details such as  maximum velocity, acceleration, deceleration and position.

 The instructions and query format is basic.